 Both companies are managed by affiliates of American Realty Capital, a New York-based real estate investor.
-American Realty Capital Properties (ARCP) started trading on the Nasdaq Stock Market in September 2011.
+American Realty Capital Properties (ARCP:US) started trading on the Nasdaq Stock Market in September 2011.
 Nicholas Schorsch is chairman and chief executive officer of each of the entities, according to regulatory filings.

 “The company will respond to the lawsuit in due course,” American Realty Capital said in a statement.
 “Management continues to believe that the proposed merger is in the shareholders’ best interests, and it hopes that the transaction will be approved.”

 ARCT III shareholders may receive $12 a share in cash or 0.95 of a share of American Realty Capital Properties, equal to $12.26 based on the Dec.
 14 closing price, New York-based American Realty Capital Properties said last month.
 The cash consideration will be capped at 30 percent of American Realty Capital Trust shares outstanding.

 ARCT III had about 134 million common shares outstanding at the end of September, according to a regulatory filing, suggesting a deal value of about $1.6 billion.